saddington/yen-handbook/README.md

 **We Like Systems of 3**

 - 3 letters in our domain name, 3 operating virtues, the "3 E's" that make up a `yenizen`... easy to remember too.
 - It's clear that John has a personal fetish with the number 3.
-It's all his fault.
+It is all his fault.
+Blame him.